scrapinghub/python-scrapinghub/docs/quickstart.rst

         'size': 35000,
     }

-Many more feature are awaiting for you.
+Many more features `are awaiting`_ for you.

 Tests
 -----

-The package is covered with integration tests based on `VCR.py library`_: there are recorded cassettes files in ``tests/*/cassettes`` used instead of HTTP requests to real services, it helps to simplify and speed up development.
+The package is covered with integration tests based on `VCR.py`_ library: there are recorded cassettes files in ``tests/*/cassettes`` used instead of HTTP requests to real services, it helps to simplify and speed up development.